Call Today to Get Started With Your Visa!

 • Copy of Form I-94, Arrival/Departure Record or copy of the U.S. Customs and Border Protection (CBP) admission or parole stamp on the travel document

-3. Step Three: Attend an Application Support Center Appointment
+Step Three: Attend an Application Support Center Appointment

-After Form I-485 is filed, an applicant will have to attend an appointment to provide fingerprints, photograph, a signature, and an acknowledgement that the applicant has provided true and accurate information.
+After Form I-485 is filed, an applicant will have to attend an appointment to provide fingerprints, a photograph, a signature, and an acknowledgment that the applicant has provided true and accurate information.
 The applicant will receive a notice in the mail informing him or her of the appointment time, date, and location.

-4. Step Four: Attend an Interview
+Step Four: Attend an Interview

 Similar to consular processing, some applicants may have to attend an interview prior to receiving approval of their change of status application.
 However, an interview is not required for all applicants.
 Thus, an individual will receive a notice of the interview time, date, and location if one is necessary.

-5. Step Five: After Change of Status is Granted
+Step Five: After Change of Status is Granted

 After an applicant’s change of status is approved, he or she will first receive a notice of approval.
 The applicant’s Green Card document will be sent soon thereafter.

-How Long is the IR2 Visa Process?
+How Long is this visa Process?

-Generally, the process for obtaining an IR2 visa can take as long as one year, but may be completed in as soon as three months, depending on the circumstances of the particular applicant and sponsor.
+Generally, the process for obtaining an IR2 visa can take as long as one year but may be completed in as soon as three months, depending on the circumstances of the particular applicant and sponsor.

-When is the IR2 Visa Issued for Adoptions?
+When is this visa Issued for Adoption?

 Can IR2 Visa Holders Become U.S. Citizens?